Common Ragwort

 Legal status

 The Weeds Act 1959 makes the control of Common Ragwort (Senecio jacobaea) the responsibility of the occupier on whose land the ragwort is growing.
-The Welsh Assembly Government (WAG) has produced ‘Code of Practice to Prevent and Control the Spread of Ragwort’ which provides excellent guidance.
+The Welsh Government (WG) has produced ‘Code of Practice to Prevent the Spread of Ragwort’ (NWSI 2026 No.54) which provides excellent guidance.

-The code does not seek to eradicate ragwort, only control it where there is a threat to the health and welfare of animals; it recommends that ragwort only needs to be controlled where it occurs on, or within 100 metres of grazed land, or on land used for hay.
+The code does not seek to eradicate ragwort, only control it where there is a threat to the health and welfare of animals; it recommends that ragwort only needs to be controlled where it occurs on, or near grazed land or land used for hay and poses a demonstrable risk to livestock.

 Control